gparlakov/jstalks-2021-optimising-angular/TASKS.md

     - For help  see [final result](https://stackblitz.com/edit/angular-data-simple-angular-advanced-workshop-kiev?file=src/app/top-bar/top-bar.component.ts)

 ### M. NgRx Setup and replace User service

-1. Setup
+Keep in mind that importing from `src/app/..` might break the build...

+1. Setup.
+By using the `ng add`, which in turn uses the `Schematics` capabilities we can quickly and automatically setup ngrx in our app
+    - `ng add @ngrx/schematics --defaultCollection false` - add a schematic to assist in creation of new reducers/actions/effects
     - `ng add @ngrx/store --statePath state` - the base of the NgRx Redux implementation - the store, reducer, action etc types and helpers
     - `ng add @ngrx/store-devtools` - instrument for use with the Redux DevTools Extensions http://extension.remotedev.io/
-    - `ng add @ngrx/schematics` - add a schematic to assist in creation of new reducers/actions/effects
     - `ng add @ngrx/effects` - add the effects part of NgRx - handles side effects like persist etc.
+    - IMPORTANT verify installed versions of @ngrx libs are 8.4.0 (or above) in package.json
 2. User state (reducer)
     - `ng g @ngrx/schematics:reducer state/user/user -c` - creates the user reducer under state/user folder (we'll keep the state separated by feature rather than by type i.e. state/user and state/articles vs state/reducers/user.reducer.ts and state/reducers/article.ts)
     - in the `user.reducer.ts` file
         - add to the `State` `user: User` and the `initialState` to `{user: User.empty}` (importing the `User` type)
+            ```ts
+            export interface State {
+              user: User;
+              loading?: boolean;
+            }

+            export const initialState: State = {
+              user: User.empty
+            };
+            ```
     - in the `state/index.ts` file import the just created State and reducer and add them to the app's state
       ```ts
       import { userFeatureKey, State as UserState, reducer as userReducer } from './user/user.reducer';